prudhiv17/Smart-Farming/README.md

 ## Project Structure

-- **/models**: Pre-trained machine learning models (CNN for disease detection, Random Forest for crop recommendations, etc.)
+- **/backend**: FastAPI and Flask code for serving predictions, recommendations, and integrating weather APIs.
-- **/api**: Backend FastAPI code for serving predictions and recommendations.
+- **/data**: Contains sample datasets for testing, training, and validation.
-- **/frontend**: React-based frontend for user interaction.
+- **/frontend**: React-based frontend for user interactions, including image uploads and viewing results.
-- **/data**: Sample datasets for testing and training.
+- **/model_training**: Jupyter notebooks and scripts for training and evaluating the machine learning models.
-- **/notebooks**: Jupyter notebooks with the model training and evaluation code.
+- **/models**: Pre-trained models (e.g., CNN for disease detection, Random Forest for crop recommendations).

 ## Installation